shringiishaan/voice-chat-ai/README.md

 ### Voice Chat
 1. **Click microphone** → Start recording
 2. **Speak naturally** → Voice activity detection shows when you're speaking
-3. **Wait for silence** → After 2 seconds of silence, audio is automatically processed
+3. **Natural endpointing** → After a short silence, audio is processed (supports barge‑in)
-4. **AI processes** → Your voice is converted to text using Whisper API
+4. **AI processes** → Your voice is converted to text using OpenAI Whisper
-5. **AI responds** → ChatGPT generates contextual responses with text-to-speech
+5. **AI responds** → The assistant replies and speaks back using OpenAI TTS
-6. **Listen to response** → AI speaks back to you through your speakers
+6. **Barge‑in** → If you start talking while AI is speaking, playback stops and your new input is handled immediately
-7. **Ready for next message** → Recording automatically resumes for your next input
+7. **Continuous flow** → Recording continues for seamless turn‑taking

 ### Text Chat
 1. Type your message → Press Enter → Get AI response